redrathnure/armbian-mkspi/README.md

 ### How to Configure CAN Bus

-There are two non obvious points which you should be aware to successfully configure CAN bus:
+There are few non-obvious points that you should be aware of to successfully configure the CAN bus:

 1. MKS SKIPR board must be connected via USB (UART connection does not work for CAN bridge mode)
 2. By default latest images/Ubuntu distros do not have `ifconfig` command out of the box, so [Klipper documentation -- USB to CAN bus bridge mode](https://www.klipper3d.org/CANBUS.html#usb-to-can-bus-bridge-mode) will not properly work.
+3. Starting from `0.4.0-24.11.0-trunk` image, Ubuntu and Debian distro use NetworkManager by default, which means `/etc/network/interfaces.d/*` files have no effect anymore.
+So CANbus must be consfigured via Systemd-Networkd (see text bellow).
+It's OK to use NetworkManager for KlipperScreen to manage WIFI and Ethernet interfaces, and Systemd-Networkd for the CANbus interface at the same time.

 Steps to configure CAN bus:

 1. (For SKIPR board) hook MCU via USB cable ("USB to CAN bus bridge" is not supported for UART connection type).
 2. (For SKIPR board) [compile Klipper firmware](https://klipper.discourse.group/t/mks-skipr-can-bus/5377/16) and flash MCU.
 Please specify bitrate/speed which will be used for toolhead.
 USuallu 500 000 or 1 000 000.
-3. Configure `can0` interface on MKSPI:
+3. Configure `can0` interface on MKSPI
+3.1.
+Debian Interfaces file.
+Only for old distros, pre `0.4.0-24.11.0-trunk` images:
    ```
     cat <<-'EOF' | sudo tee -a /etc/network/interfaces.d/can0
 	allow-hotplug can0